Etherpod/Ernesto-Chase/README.md

 - Complete story mods
 - Enable stealth mode (jumpscare warning)

 Sadly, this mod does not work in multiplayer.
-How is Ernesto going to follow two hatchlings at once?
+How is Ernesto going to chase two hatchlings at once?